vishnu3649m/grpc-object-detector/README.md

 ```

 #### Running the tests
-Tests are built by default and the executable would be inside the `build` directory.
+Tests are built by default when running make within the `build` directory.
 To run:
 ```shell
 ./build/test-objdet-server
 ```
+> NOTE:</br>Like what was mentioned for running the server, it is important to run the
+> tests from this directory for it to find the config files (to initialize the
+> detectors) and for it to use the data files within `tests/data`.

-The test executable is built with AddressSanitizer and LeakSanitizer for detecting memory errors and leaks.
+The test executable is built with [AddressSanitizer and LeakSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer)
+for detecting memory errors and leaks.

+## Adding your own detectors
+To create a detector for the server to serve, subclass `ObjDet::DetectorInterface`
+and implement all necessary methods.
+Refer to the [header](src/grpc_obj_det/DetectorInterface.h)
+for the methods' signature and purpose.

+The server loads detectors using this factory method: `ObjDet::DetectorFactory::get_detector`.
+This method creates an instance of the requested detector and returns it.
+Register
+your concrete detector implementation with the factory by assigning a name for
+it and adding an entry within the factory method.
+This name should be specified
+as the `-d` option of `grpc-objdet-server`.